Liberty Mutual: Growth and acquisitions

 Liberty Mutual's growth has been both organic and through acquisition.
-Early acquisitions were small, but Liberty Mutual has made several large acquisitions over the past decade, including the high-profile acquisition of Safeco Corporation in 2008.
+Early acquisitions were small, but Liberty Mutual has since made several large acquisitions, including the high-profile acquisition of Safeco Corporation in 2008.
 Liberty Mutual agreed to acquire all outstanding shares of Safeco for $68.25 per share, for a total transaction price of approximately $6.2 billion.
 The result of this activity was an increase in revenue from $6 billion to over $30 billion in twelve years.
 In 1999, the company purchased Wausau Insurance Cos.

 Liberty Mutual created a 2006 television commercial depicting people doing good for others, reporting that the "overwhelming" positive response led to its decision to create the website The Responsibility Project.
 Liberty Mutual is the sole corporate sponsor of the long-running PBS documentary series American Experience.
 In 2011, as part of the company's "Real America" campaign, the company introduced two new commercials featuring Sacagawea and Paul Revere.

 In 2011, the company began constructing the Liberty Mutual Tower, a 22-story skyscraper as part of a headquarters expansion project.
 The building received its certificate of occupancy in June 2013.

 In May 2017, Liberty Mutual Insurance completed its acquisition of Bermuda-based Ironshore Inc. from Fosun International Limited for $2.93 billion.
 In October 2019, Liberty Mutual acquired Nationale Borg, Nationale Borg Reinsurance and AmTrust Insurance Spain, which are credit and surety reinsurance subsidiaries of AmTrust Financial Services.

-In July 2021, Liberty agreed to acquire State Auto Group for over $2 billion.
-In August 2022, Liberty acquired AmGeneral Insurance Berhad, a Malaysia insurance company.
+In July 2021, Liberty Mutual agreed to acquire State Auto Group for over $2 billion.
+In August 2022, Liberty Mutual acquired AmGeneral Insurance Berhad, a Malaysian insurance company.